Institute for Studies of Religion to Honor Rev. Billy Graham’s Centennial with SymposiumNov. 2, 2018

 “The goal of any symposium is to facilitate an exchange of ideas that can only happen in a roomful of engaged participants, including audience members, with different perspectives,” Coffman said.
 “The more of these perspectives we can gather, the richer the event will be for everyone.”

 The symposium is free of charge.
-For more information and to register, visit the ISR website.

 ABOUT BAYLOR UNIVERSITY